ninabarzh/broomstick/content/posts/frozen-north.md

 ### **Ali Khamenei – The cloistered cleric**

 After the 1979 Revolution, Iran chose a new path.
 Khamenei epitomises the permanency of its clerical structure.
-His quiet authority has outlived countless presidents, protests, and geopolitical realignments.
+His quiet authority has outlived countless presidents, protests, and geopolitical restructuring.
 Power, for him, is institutional insulation.

 He rules not by charisma but by the weight of **religious ritual and administrative amnesia**.
 Friday prayers, fatwas, and political trials serve as constant reminders: this system is preserved not by elections but by doctrine.